 I advise you not to read this.
 No good can come from it.
 It's about today's shootings in Connecticut, and I have no words of comfort or hope.

 The pain of losing a child is unimaginable to those who haven't experienced it.
 I have experienced it, but I haven't shared the experience of the parents of those school children.
 I read once that one sometimes encounters a nasty competition in grief support groups such as Compassionate Friends.
 Parents who have lost a young child might say their grief is more acute than other parents' because their child was small and innocent.
-The other parents might counter by saying they'd forged a bond with the older child that could never be achieved with a younger one; therefore, their grief was more profound.
+The other parents might counter by saying they'd forged a bond with the older child that could never be achieved with a younger one; therefore,

 I stayed away from those support groups.
 I believe without a doubt that every age brings its own pain.
 But there's something that can add to it.
 My daughter's death was sudden and unexpected, yet I'd had two years of fear beforehand.
 I remember my older daughter saying that day, "What must it be like for families who had no warning?"
 Well, 20 of those families know what that's like tonight.